Pairwise versus multiple network alignment: Introduction

 Since typical PNA and MNA methods produce alignments of different types (Fig. \ref{fig:topo}), it has been difficult to compare them.
 Namely, when aligning two networks, PNA typically produces a {\em one-to-one} node mapping between the two networks, which results in aligned node {\em pairs}.
 When aligning more than two networks, MNA produces a node mapping across the multiple networks, which results in aligned node {\em clusters}.
 If an aligned cluster contains more than one node from a single network, then it is a {\em many-to-many} alignment.
 If each of the aligned clusters contains at most one node per network, then it is a {\em one-to-one} alignment.
 Typical MNA methods produce many-to-many alignments, and they are called many-to-many MNA methods.
 MNA methods that produce one-to-one alignments are called one-to-one MNA methods.
 MNA methods can also be trivially used to align pairs of networks, which results in aligned node clusters for many-to-many MNA methods and in aligned node pairs for one-to-one MNA methods.
-Since PNA and MNA produce alignments of different types, alignment quality measures designed for alignments of one type do not necessarily work for alignments of the other type.
-Also, alignment quality measures designed for alignments of two networks do not necessarily work for alignments of more than two networks.